-- ----- - (1) Excludes 5,750,000 shares of Common Stock reserved for issuance pursuant to the Company's Stock Option and Incentive Plan (the "Stock Incentive Plan"), of which not more than 2,950,000 shares will be subject to outstanding options upon completion of the Offering. - (2) Units are exchangeable on a one-for-one basis for shares of Common Stock or, at the Company's option, cash, subject to certain exceptions.
+- (1) Excludes 5,750,000 shares of Common Stock reserved for issuance pursuant to the Company's 1997 Stock Option and Incentive Plan (the "Stock Incentive Plan"), of which (i) up to 5,712 restricted shares of Common Stock may be issued to certain independent directors following completion of the Offering and (ii) approximately 3,143,750 shares will be subject to options expected - to be granted upon completion of the Offering.
+See "Management -- Compensation of the Board of Directors" and "-- Stock Incentive Plan." - (2) Units are redeemable for cash or, at the Company's option, exchangeable on a one-for-one basis for shares of Common Stock, subject to certain exceptions.
 See "Description of Certain Provisions of the Partnership Agreement of the Operating Partnership -- Redemption/Exchange Rights."